Choose Your Battles: Distributed Learning Over Multiple Tug of War Games: Simulations

 \section{Simulations}

-We simulated the games from the previous section.
-Except for single-run plots, results were averaged over 100 random realizations and plotted along with the interquartile region (the region between the first and the third quartile).
+We simulated the games from Section \ref{sec:app}.
+Except for single-run plots, utility results are averaged over 100 independent runs, with the shaded region indicating the interquartile range (region between the first and third quartiles).
+Plots showing the percentage of converged runs depict the fraction of runs that have converged by time~$t$, computed over 500 runs.